liquinlab/elm-smile/docs/labconfig.md

   there are some technical limits, see [here](/datastorage) for more info).

 - **Slack** (weakly required).
   In order notify you and your other lab members when certain tasks are complete or if there are errors, Smile uses a slack bot.
 You need to have a Slack account and get API keys to enable this.
-If you don't want to use Slack it is possible to modify the scripts to provide notifications another way (e.g., email) but currently, that is not implemented and you'd have to research that yourself.
+If you don't want to use Slack it is possible to modify the scripts to provide notifications another way (e.g., email) but currently, that is not implemented.

   ::: info Slack alternatives